remi-dupre/enum-spanner/README.md

 a string, i.e., find all contiguous substrings of the string that satisfy the regular expression (including overlapping substrings).

+**The tool is being actively developed and has not been thoroughly tested yet.
+Use at your own risk.**

 Installation
 ------------